 Caring for Anthurium Plants in Spring and Summer

 In the growing season, typically warm spring and summer months, don’t let your Anthurium plant get overheated.
 Avoid placing it near heat vents or radiators.
-Now’s also the best season to consider repotting your Anthurium plant if needed.
+Now’s also the best season to consider pruning, propagating, or repotting your Anthurium plant if needed.

 If you use air conditioning in your home, you’ll also need to watch for too-cool temperatures.
 During the summer, keep Anthurium plants away from air conditioning units and HVAC vents, as blasts of conditioned air may lower the temperature abruptly.